daanblom/db-pixel/README.md

 # Current state

-At this time, the font only consists of the lowercase alphabet and the hyphen (-) character.
+At this time, the font only consists of:
+ - the lowercase alphabet
+ - the uppercase alphabet
+ - hyphen (-) character.

 # Using the font